Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ### Available Plugins

 * _BMI_: flexible connection and disconnection.
 Provides stable TCP implementation, other protocols are not supported.
-Plugin is very stable but it may not perform as well as other plugins.
+Plugin is stable but it may not perform as well as other plugins.
 Remote memory access is emulated on top of point-to-point messaging.
 * _CCI_: flexible connection and disconnection.
 Provides support for TCP, UDP,